paulfoley/Udacity_Nanodegree-Data_Analyst/Lahman_Baseball_Data-Analysis/README.md

 #### Analysis 1

 As a University of Michigan Alumni (Go Blue!)
 I'm always curious which universities produce top talent.
-We'll look at which Universities produce the most MLB All-Stars.
+We'll look at which universities produce the most MLB All-Stars.

 #### Analysis 2